 Federal Aviation Administration (FAA), Department of Transportation (DOT).

-We propose to adopt a new airworthiness directive (AD) for Viking Air Limited Model DHC-3 airplanes.
-This proposed AD results from mandatory continuing airworthiness information (MCAI) originated by an aviation authority of another country to identify and correct an unsafe condition on an aviation product.
-The MCAI describes the unsafe condition as reports of corrugation cracking found at various wing stations and on the main spar lower cap.
-We are issuing this proposed AD to require actions to address the unsafe condition on these products.
+We are adopting a new airworthiness directive (AD) for Viking Air Limited Model DHC-3 airplanes.
+This AD results from mandatory continuing airworthiness information (MCAI) issued by an aviation authority of another country to identify and correct an unsafe condition on an aviation product.
+The MCAI describes the unsafe condition as pitting corrosion on the shank of the wing strut attach bolts.
+We are issuing this AD to require actions to address the unsafe condition on these products.

 FOR FURTHER INFORMATION CONTACT: